heedy/heedy/docs/analysis/pipescript/tutorial.md

 ## Advanced Pipes

 All arguments to each transform are actually transform pipelines.
-For example, one can go multiple levels into a nested object within an argument to the filter transform:
+For example, one can go multiple levels into a nested object within an argument to the where transform:

 ```
-filter( (d("level1") | d("level2")) == 4 )
+where( (d("level1") | d("level2")) == 4 )
 ```

-For convenience, PipeScript also includes `:` as a pipe symbol with high prescedence (the pipe will be taken before algebra is done) which can allow you to simplify your script a bit by dropping the internal parentheses:
+For convenience, PipeScript also includes `:` as a pipe symbol with high precedence (the pipe will be taken before algebra is done), allowing simplification of the script a bit by dropping the internal parentheses:

 ```
-filter( d("level1"):d("level2") == 4 )
+where( d("level1"):d("level2") == 4 )
 ```

-In order for the parent (`filter`) to always get SOME result in its argument, sub-transforms cannot include transforms that are not One-To-One (for each datapoint that they get as input, they output one datapoint).
-This means that you cannot nest `filter` transforms.
+In order for the parent (`where`) to always get SOME result in its argument, sub-transforms cannot include transforms that are not One-To-One (for each datapoint that they get as input, they output one datapoint).
+This means that you cannot nest `where` transforms.

 ### Pipe Args